- IE IJA SC/MUNG/302

 Porter, George, 1825-1889, Jesuit priest

-Letter from Fr George Porter SJ to Irish Fr Provincial J on the subject of Mungret College
+Letter from Fr George Porter SJ to Irish Fr Provincial outlining of the reasons that the Fr General accepted Mungret

 Letter from Fr George Porter SJ, writing from Fiesole, to Irish Fr Provincial James Tuite SJ.
 Gives an outline of the reasons that the Fr General accepted ‘Montgret’ in Limerick, viz. he wishes to put the Apostolic School in Limerick ‘on a firm foundation’, and to provide a seminary for the Bishop's students.
 Assures Fr Tuite that the Fr General is aware of the current financial difficulties experienced by the Irish Province.
 Refers to the Zambesi mission, which will be headed by Fr Ronan, and suggests that the lay brother staff of Montgret be recruited from among the candidates for the mission.
 Adds that the Fr General is also very eager that the Irish province’s plans for a Dublin College come to fruition.